dstockhouse/pci-express-report/report_draft.md

    transaction layer link only goes down if the physical link goes down, through device removal or failure.

+3. Discuss the issue of traffic and congestion.
+Describe how the network and protocol addresses the problem of either too many devices trying to use the network at the same time or trying to push too much data through the network.
+   Do devices take turns (how do they know?).
+Do devices tell get told to stop or wait?
+Do devices get told to slow down or speed up?
+How are control signals separated from data?

    PCIe is a point-to-point connection, so a single "bus" can only natively connect two devices.
 The PCIe topology includes at its base a root complex, the interface connecting PCIe links to the CPU through a parallel interface,